shaibird/client-side-mastery/book-1-yellow-brick-code/chapters/GIT_BASICS.md

 ## Back-Up and Share Code on Github

 Github is a _software as a service_ (SAAS) that allows you to back-up your repository to the cloud and share it with other software developers.
-Note that it is not the same thing as git, which is an application you are running locally on your machine.
+Note that it is not the same thing as `git`, which is an application you are running locally on your machine.
 Github and git are made to talk to each other, but they are separate entities.

 ## Push to Github